ryanco/x12-parser/docs/source/api/org/pb/x12/X12Simple.rst

 .. java:method:: public Segment addSegment()
    :outertype: X12Simple

-   Creates an empty instance of \ :java:ref:`org.pb.x12.Segment`\  and adds the segment to the end of the X12 transaction.
+   Creates an empty instance of \ :java:ref:`Segment`\  and adds the segment to the end of the X12 transaction.
 The returned instance can be used to add elements to the segment.

    :return: a new Segment object